Yale-BIM/f21-assignments/assignment-2/README.md

        pt: the point at the center of the sphere in the camera coordinate frame
        """
-       # add your implementation here
+       # replace the line below with your implementation for this function
        rotation_axis = np.array([0.,0.,0.])
        return rotation_axis
    ```